gordianknotC/nxp_note/flutter/android_to_flutter.md

 	- matching logic only works under some circumstances ---- applied after intentFilter written in manifest.xml
 - prepare intentFilter for each FakeActivity while initializing each FakeActivity

+**narrow down**
+- implement intentFilter manually instread of manafiest one